Louisiana gets a first look at the devastation caused by Hurricane Ida

 “We did not have another Katrina,” she said at a news conference.
 Still, officials were telling residents who had evacuated to stay out of the city because of power outages and debris and other hazards strewn throughout the city.

 Parish officials across the region issued curfews for their residents.
-As of Monday afternoon, New Orleans’ 911 system was still experiencing widespread “technical difficulties,” and residents were instead being told to seek help in person from first responders.
+As of Monday afternoon, New Orleans’s 911 system was still experiencing widespread “technical difficulties,” and residents were instead being told to seek help in person from first responders.

-Along St. Charles Avenue, which traverses New Orleans’ Uptown neighborhood, hundreds of the city’s famous towering oak trees, some still decorated in beads from the Mardi Gras floats that pass along the avenue every year, were uprooted or split in half, their hefty limbs blocking the streets and sidewalks.
+Along St. Charles Avenue, which traverses New Orleans’s Uptown neighborhood, hundreds of the city’s famous towering oak trees, some still decorated in beads from the Mardi Gras floats that pass along the avenue every year, were uprooted or split in half, their hefty limbs blocking the streets and sidewalks.

 “It’s like God took a razor and sheared it all off,” said Mandy Leigh, 47, as she maneuvered around towering tree branches and downed power lines, some blocking the tracks of the St. Charles Streetcar.